Abdul Alim (folk singer)

 Abdul Alim (27 July 1931 – 5 September 1974) was a Bangladeshi folk singer.
 He won the Bangladesh National Film Award for Best Male Playback Singer in 1975 for playback in Sujan Sakhi.
-He was posthumously awarded the Ekushey Padak in 1977 and Independence Day Award in 1997 by the Government of Bangladesh.
+He was posthumously awarded the Ekushey Padak in 1977 and Independence Day Award in 1997 by the government of Bangladesh.

 Career

-Alim migrated from Murshidabad to Dhaka after the partition of India in 1947, and joined the Dhaka Radio Station as a staff artiste.
+Abdul Alim migrated from Murshidabad to Dhaka after the partition of India in 1947, and joined the Dhaka Radio Station as a staff artiste.
 By the age of 14, he had recorded two songs.
 In Dhaka, he took lessons from Mumtaz Ali Khan and Mohammed Hossain Khosru.
 He got his breakthrough while performing songs at the Alia Madrasah in Calcutta.
 He was awarded five gold medals for his performances and contributions to music at the All Pakistan music conference in Lahore.

-Alim recorded over 300 Gramophone records.
+Abdul Alim recorded over 300 Gramophone records.
 He sang playbacks in over 100 films.
 He recorded songs for Mukh O Mukhosh, the first film to be produced in the erstwhile East Pakistan.